 Your Guide to Comparing Credit Score Ranges

 FICO is the most widely used consumer credit score with two main types.
 Base FICO scores show a lender the likelihood that a consumer will or will not make a payment in the future, whether it’s a student loan, credit card, or mortgage loan.
-Industry-specific FICO scores are tailored scores for specific types of lenders including credit card issuers, and auto lenders.
+Industry-specific FICO scores are tailored scores for specific types of lenders including credit card issuers and auto lenders.

 What Are The Credit Score Ranges?